 - Usually needs an overnight stay at the hospital.

 - Is only available at our London Clinic.

 Any abdominal surgery, such as a tummy tuck (abdominoplasty) is a substantial procedure and involves an element of risk.
-You also need to make sure you set realistic expectations with your surgeon to ensure you are more likely to be satisfied with the results, whether you're having a mini tummy tuck or full tummy tuck.
+You also need to make sure you set realistic expectations with your surgeon to ensure you are more likely to be satisfied with the results.
 In general terms, for healthy, non-smoking patients with few risk factors, this procedure is very safe with a low rate of serious complications.